War of the Second Coalition: 1800

 Napoleon sent Moreau to campaign in Germany, and went himself to raise a new army at Dijon and march through Switzerland to attack the Austrian armies in Italy from behind.

 Moreau meanwhile invaded Bavaria and won a great battle against Austria at Hohenlinden.
 He continued toward Vienna and the Austrians sued for peace.
 The result was the Armistice of Steyr on 25 December.

 In May 1800, Napoleon led his troops across the Alps through the Great St. Bernard Pass into Italy in a military campaign against the Austrians.
+He conducted the Siege of Fort Bard against the Sardinian and Austrian armies for two weeks, after which he was able to cross the Alps and enter Italy.
 He narrowly defeated the Austrians at the Battle of Marengo.
 While the Austrians had a much larger force, Napoleon was able to organise a hurried retreat from the village before returning with reinforcements.
-The French successfully charged the Austrian flank with cavalry and Napoleon negotiated for Austria to leave Piedmont, Liguria and Lombardy.
+The French successfully charged the Austrian flank with cavalry and Napoleon negotiated for Austria to evacuate Piedmont, Liguria and Lombardy.

 1801

-Prior to the Acts of Union of July/August 1800, Ireland was a separate kingdom, with its own parliament, held in a personal union with Great Britain under the Crown.
+Prior to the Acts of Union of July/August 1800, which came into effect on 1 January 1801, Ireland was a separate kingdom, with its own parliament, held in a personal union with Great Britain under the Crown.
 In response to the 1798 United Irishmen revolt, it became part of the United Kingdom of Great Britain and Ireland, effective 1 January 1801.

 The Austrians signed the Armistice of Treviso on 16 January, ending the war in northern Italy.
 On 9 February, they signed the Treaty of Lunéville for the entire Holy Roman Empire, basically accepting the terms of the previous Treaty of Campo Formio.
 In Egypt, the Ottomans and British invaded and compelled the French to surrender after the fall of Cairo and Alexandria.

 Britain continued the war at sea.
-A coalition of noncombatants including Prussia, Russia, Denmark, and Sweden joined to protect neutral shipping from Britain's blockade, resulting in Nelson's surprise attack on the Danish fleet in harbour at the Battle of Copenhagen.
+The Second League of Armed Neutrality, which included Prussia, Russia, Denmark–Norway, and Sweden joined to prevent neutral shipping from being stopped by the Royal Navy, resulting in Nelson's successful surprise attack on the Danish fleet in harbour at the Battle of Copenhagen.

-France and Spain invaded Portugal in the War of Oranges, forcing Portugal to sign the Treaty of Badajoz (1801).
+France and Spain invaded Portugal in the War of the Oranges, forcing Portugal to sign the Treaty of Badajoz (1801).

 Russia formally made peace with France through the Treaty of Paris on 8 October, signing a secret alliance two days later.

-In December 1801, France dispatched the Saint-Domingue expedition to recapture the island, which had been independent since the 1791 Haitian Revolution.
-This included over 30,000 troops with many experienced and elite veterans, but ended in catastrophic failure; by the end of 1802, an estimated 15,000 – 22,000 had died of disease and yellow fever, among them Napoleon's brother-in-law General Charles Leclerc.
+In December 1801, France dispatched the Saint-Domingue expedition to recapture the former colony of Saint-Domingue (now Haiti), which had been independent since the 1791 Haitian Revolution.
+This included over 30,000 troops with many experienced and elite veterans, but ended in catastrophic failure; by the end of 1802, an estimated 15,000–22,000 had died of disease and yellow fever, among them Napoleon's brother-in-law General Charles Leclerc.